lets-getitnow/discord_knowledge_bot/README.md

 - `/status` - Show bot and indexing status
 - `/stats` - Show detailed statistics
 - `/clear` - Clear all indexed data (Admin only)
-- `/invite` - Generate an invite URL for the bot

 #### Chat Commands
 - `/ask <question>` - Ask a question about **this channel's** content